xueying-lyu/mismatch/README.md

 ### TNMismatchClustering

-Run `python3 -m mismatch TNMismatchclustering --help` to view available options:
+Run `python3 -m mismatch TNMismatchClustering --help` to view available options:

 * `--input` Path to the input CSV containing ROI-level biomarker data (e.g., region1_tau, region1_thickness, region2_tau, region2_thickness).
 * `--independent` Biomarker used as the predictor (e.g., tau.
 Must match column pattern like regionX_tau).
 * `--predict` Biomarker to be predicted (e.g., thickness.
 Must match column pattern like regionX_thickness).
 * `--sd` Standard deviation threshold for residual binarization (default = 1.5) for clustering.
 Use 0 to disable and use raw residual for clustering.
 * `--n_clusters` Choose number of clusters for hierarchical clustering.
 If not specified, the optimal number estimated by elbow method is used.
 * `--cov` Optional covariates for modeling included in the input CSV (e.g., age).
 This will add age as covariate for all regions.
-For ROI-specific, use *variable_name to match ROI names (e.g., *amyloid,  CSV must contain regionX_amyloid).
+For ROI-specific, use *variable_name to match ROI names (e.g., "*amyloid",  CSV must contain regionX_amyloid).
 This will only include amyloid as covariate for regionX with regionX_amyloid columns in the input csv.
 * `--feature_weights` Optional weights to apply to each ROI’s binarized mismatch value before clustering.
 Provide as comma-separated region:weight pairs (e.g.,region31:2.65,region32:1.5).
 These weights scale the contribution of each ROI in the clustering step.
 * `--atlas` Choose predefined atlas to use (DKT or BrainCOLOR).
 It cannot be used together with --custom_atlas_path or --custom_label_csv
 * `--custom_atlas_path` Path to custom atlas segmentation NIfTI file if not using predefined atlas.
 Must be used with --custom_label_csv.